Canon 70D vs Nikon D7000

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7000 is 10 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (70D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D7000 offers substantially better image quality than the 70D (overall score 12 points higher).
 The advantage is based on 1 bits higher color depth, 2.3 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 70D provides a higher frame rate than the D7000.
 It can shoot video footage at 1080/30p, while the Nikon is limited to 10800/24p.